Almutairi0/TorrentSync/README.md

 upload complete
 ```
 ---
-## If you want to contribute fell free to add this improvements
+## If you want to contribute fell free to add this improvements.

-- Log events to a file instead of printing to console
+- Log events to a file instead of printing to console.

-- Use SSH keys instead of passwords for secure authentication
+- Use SSH keys instead of passwords for secure authentication.

-- Move or delete files locally after upload
+- Move or delete files locally after upload.

-- Add a configuration file (config.json)
+- Add a configuration file (config.json).

-- Send notifications (Telegram/Discord) after upload
+- Send notifications (Telegram/Discord) after upload.